Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Experiments

-We use the PURE, UBFC-rPPG and MMPD datasets for pretraining, finetuning and testing, and the V4V dataset for testing only.
-For training and evaluation on the rPPG dataset, we split the PURE, UBFC-rPPG, and MMPD datasets following the protocol used in~\cite{zou2025rhythmformer}.
-The split for V4V follows the protocol from~\cite{hwang2024phase}.
+We use the pulse rate detection dataset (PURE)~\citep{stricker2014non}, UBFC-rPPG~\citep{bobbia2019unsupervised}, and the multi-domain mobile video physiology dataset (MMPD)~\citep{tang2023mmpd} for both self-supervised pre-training and the downstream rPPG estimation task.
+The Vision for Vitals (V4V) dataset~\citep{revanur2021first} and the collected real-world remote PPG and emotion detection (RPED) dataset are used exclusively for rPPG estimation.
+For the PURE, UBFC-rPPG, and MMPD datasets, we follow the data split protocol proposed in~\cite{zou2025rhythmformer}, and the same splits are consistently used for both pre-training and intra-dataset testing.
+The data split for V4V follows the protocol described in~\cite{hwang2024phase}.

-\textbf{PURE}~\cite{stricker2014non} consists of recordings from 10 participants across 6 different activities.
+\textbf{PURE} consists of recordings from 10 participants across 6 different activities.
 Each video is 1 minute long, with the resolution of 640$\times$480 and the frame rate of 30 Hz.
 The 6 activities include steady, talking, slow head translation, fast head translation, and small and medium head rotations.
-The training set comprises the first 60\% of samples, while the remaining 40\% is used for testing.
+The training set comprises the first 60 \% of samples, while the remaining 40 \% is used for testing.

-\textbf{UBFC-rPPG}~\cite{bobbia2019unsupervised} includes 42 videos, each lasting 1 minute with the resolution of 640$\times$480 and the frame rate of 30 Hz.
+\textbf{UBFC-rPPG} includes 42 videos, each lasting 1 minute with the resolution of 640$\times$480 and the frame rate of 30 Hz.
 42 participants performed mathematical tasks to induce variations in heart rates while remaining stationary state.
 We use 30 subjects for training and the remaining 12 subjects for testing.

-\textbf{MMPD}~\cite{tang2023mmpd} contains videos from 33 subjects, totaling 11 hours of video recorded on mobile phones.
+\textbf{MMPD} contains videos from 33 subjects, totaling 11 hours of video recorded on mobile phones.
 It consists of 660 videos, each 1-minute long with the resolution of 320$\times$240 and the frame rate of 30 Hz.
 This dataset encompasses a various skin tone, motion, and lighting conditions.
 Specifically, the body motion is comprised of static, head motion, talking and walking under LED-high and low, incandescent, and natural light.
 The MMPD is available in both compressed and uncompressed versions.
-We used the compressed version for experimentation and divided it into 70\% for training, 10\% for validation, and 20\% for testing.
+We used the compressed version for experimentation and divided it into 70 \% for training, 10 \% for validation, and 20 \% for testing.

-\textbf{V4V}~\cite{revanur2021first} contains a total of 1,358 videos collected from 179 subjects, with the resolution of 1280$\times$720 and the frame rate of 25 fps.
+\textbf{V4V} contains a total of 1,358 videos collected from 179 subjects, with the resolution of 1280$\times$720 and the frame rate of 25 fps.
 Each video varies in length and includes 10 activities designed to capture a range of emotional states.
 The dataset is split into 724 samples for training, 276 for validation, and 358 for testing.